 1. Apply for Employment Insurance (EI) Benefits and Leave

-The EI Regular Benefits provide temporary benefits for Canadians who lose their jobs through no fault of theirs and are available and able to work but can’t find a job.
+- The EI Regular Benefits provide temporary benefits for Canadians who lose their jobs through no fault of theirs and are available and able to work but can’t find a job.

 2. Apply for Family and Caregiving Benefits

-The family and caregiving benefit is for sure a way to put more free money in your pocket in Canada.
+The family and caregiving benefits from the Canadian government are a way to put more free money in your pocket in Canada.
 The programs are aimed at helping Canadians with the costs of raising their children, including children with disabilities.

-The Canada Child Benefit (CCB) is a tax-free monthly payment administered by the CRA to eligible families to help with the costs of raising kids under 18 years.
+- The Canada Child Benefit (CCB) is a tax-free monthly payment administered by the CRA to eligible families to help with the costs of raising kids under 18 years.

-- The Child Disability Benefit (CDB) for families who care for children with severe and prolonged impairment in physical or mental functions.
+- The Child Disability Benefit (CDB) is for families who care for children with severe and prolonged impairment in physical or mental functions.

-- Financial Assistance for Canadians Victimized Abroad which supports Canadians who have been victims of serious violent crimes in a foreign country.
+- Financial Assistance for Canadians Victimized Abroad supports Canadians who have been victims of serious violent crimes in a foreign country.

 3. Get Free Money from Public Pension